My concert is this week!

 Soon, we weren’t just discussing landscapes; we were creating their soundtracks.
 Kinda like movie music!

 It also introduced them to an essential element of music-making: intentionality.
 How does a piece of music make us feel?
 What story does it tell?
+These questions guide students to think beyond notes and rhythms and begin making purposeful musical decisions.

 Soundscapes (not to be confused with our concert theme of landscapes) are sounds that evoke a particular mood, character, or setting.
 Unlike structured rhythms or melodies, soundscapes are more loosely organized, often layering different sounds on top of one another to create a more relatable, almost concrete, experience.

-We are about to begin rehearsing on stage this week, and the combination of the visuals and soundscapes has made the soundscapes the icing on the cake, enriching our pieces and bringing them all to life.
+We are about to begin rehearsing on stage this week, and the combination of visuals and soundscapes has made them the icing on the cake, enriching our pieces and bringing them all to life.
 Whether it’s the angry waves of an ocean or the starry night sky in the forest, we’re hoping this concert is more than a performance—it’s a journey across the world through music.

 Check out these must-have soundscape instruments!